Can You Get HIV From Cosmetic Procedures?

 How is HIV transmitted?

-HIV is transmitted through direct contact with bodily fluids from someone who has HIV.
+HIV transmission requires direct contact with bodily fluids from someone living with HIV.
 The fluid must enter the bloodstream through an open cut, injection, or contact with a mucous membrane.
 Examples of mucous membranes are the:1,4

-In most cases, HIV is transmitted through unprotected sex or sharing drug equipment.
-It can be transmitted during anal or vaginal sex.
-Drug equipment that can transmit HIV includes needles, syringes, or cookers.
-A mother can also transmit HIV to her baby during pregnancy, birth, or breastfeeding.1,4
+HIV transmission most often occurs through unprotected sex or sharing drug equipment.
+HIV transmission can happen during anal or vaginal sex.
+Shared drug equipment that can transmit HIV includes needles, syringes, or cookers.
+Additionally, a mother can also transmit HIV to her baby during pregnancy, birth, or breastfeeding.1,4

-Other ways HIV can be transmitted are much less common.
+Other methods of HIV transmission are much less common.
 They include:1,4

 This or That